FusionAuth/fusionauth-example-scripts/client-side-password-rules/README.md

-## Client side password checker example
+## Client-side Password Checker Example

 FusionAuth provides password rules, configurable at the [tenant level](https://fusionauth.io/docs/v1/tech/core-concepts/tenants).
 These include checks on a password value such as: